CompuTec/computec-docs/docs/appengine/other/troubleshooting.md

 After resolving the issue, you will be able to activate **Background Processing** without problems.

-## Problem: CompuTec AppEngine Fails to Start – Event ID 7000 or 7009
+## Problem: CompuTec AppEngine fails to start – Event ID 7000 or 7009

 On some Windows systems, **CompuTec AppEngine** may fail to start and **Windows Event Viewer** logs ``Event ID 7000`` or ``Event ID 7009``.
 These errors usually indicate that the **Windows Service Control Manager** stopped waiting for the service to start because it exceeded the allowed startup time.